jonmikeli/docs/devops/extensibility/ado-events-processing/ado-events-af-processing.md

 Once messages are published, they can be consummed by different services (ex: Azure Function) and apply specific business logics to control, complete or update Work Items.
 This process can also be used to fed analytical metrics and indicators.

+This is honestly a great way to extend ADO WI features.

  # Example

 [Repo](https://github.com/jonmikeli/ado-wi-hierarchies-management)